krypten/JokeTeller/README.md

+# Joke Teller

+An android application that makes you laugh and tells you various jokes.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses